mlposey/translation-kit/README.md

 ## Using Translators
 Translators perform operations asynchronously and are easily used with lambdas.
 You can perform simple operations, ignoring possible errors.
-Although this is isn't suggest, here is an example:
+Although this is isn't suggested, here is an example:
 ```Java
 Translator translator = Translators.get(Key.YANDEX);